LucasTramonte/LucasTramonte.github.io/README.md

 **Undergraduate research fellow @ Council for Scientific and Technological Development - CNPq (September 2022 - August 2023)**

-- Conducted research on interpreting machine learning predictions for diagnosing SARS-CoV-2 from symptoms, using SHAP ((SHapley Additive exPlanations) and LIME (Local Interpretable Model-agnostic Explanations) methods.
+- Conducted research on interpreting machine learning predictions for diagnosing SARS-CoV-2 from symptoms, using SHAP ((SHapley Additive exPlanations) and LIME (Local Interpretable Model-agnostic Explanations) methods - [github](https://github.com/LucasTramonte/SARS-CoV-2-Prediction-based-on-symptoms)
 - The project was supported by BIOS (Brazilian Institute of Data Science), and carried out at the Data Analysis and Decision Support Laboratory (LAD2), FCA/Unicamp.

 ### Projects